Perron's method for pathwise viscosity solutions: Introduction

+On the other hand, it is of interest to develop a solution theory for \eqref{E:eq} that is intrinsic to the equation.
+When the $H^i$ are linear in $Du$, this can be accomplished by using a ``flow transformation'' to eliminate the irregular terms involving $dW^i$, leading to an equation that can be analyzed through classical means.
+However, if $H^i$ is nonlinear, then no such global transformation exists, and the correct procedure for defining pathwise viscosity sub- and super-solutions is to cancel out the rough noise with the use of suitable test functions.
+It is this approach that was developed in \cite{LS1}, and the one we use throughout this paper (for the relevant definitions, see Section \ref{S:prelim}).

-then, as $\eta \to 0$, $u^\eta$ converges uniformly to a unique limit $u$, independently of the approximating family $\{W^\eta\}_{\eta > 0}$.
-The uniqueness for pathwise solutions of \eqref{E:eq} is proved by establishing a comparison principle.
+The uniqueness for pathwise solutions of \eqref{E:eq} defined in this way is then proved by establishing a comparison principle.
 That is, if $u$ and $v$ are respectively an upper- and lower-semicontinuous sub- and super-solution, then, for all $t \in (0,T]$,